Bel-94/Pizza-IP4/README.md

 JavaScript
 Bootstrap
 jQuery
-Browsers

 Known Bugs
-I have no any known bugs.
+No known bugs yet.

 Setup Requirements / Installation
-A laptop, tab or phone.
-click the link above (live demo) and open it with your preferred browser Try and order your preferred pizza.
-Receive feedback.
+You can access the webpage through your;laptop, tab, phone or any other electronic gadget.

-Contact
+Contact for more info:
-Created by [@maureen-muriithi] (moh2wanja@gmail.com) - feel free to contact me!
+Belinda Ntinyari - ntinyaribelinda@gmail.com

 License
-This project is open source and available under the [MIT License] (Copyright (c) 2022 Maureen Muriithi.
+This project is open source and available under the [MIT License] (Copyright (c) 2022 Belinda Ntinyari.